Code-Institute-Submissions/iKelvvv-MS1/README.md

 ## Strategy

-### Project Goal
+### Project Goals

 The main goal for this website is show more awareness of this man.
 I want to teach the target audience of why he is rated so highly by his peers and colleagues.

 ### User Goals:
  * First Time Visitor Goals

-  a.
-As a First Time Visitor, I want to learn about the history of this person and understand why he was rated so highly.
+    - As a First Time Visitor, I want to learn about the history of this person and understand why he was rated so highly.

-  b.
-As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+    - As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

-  c.
-As a First Time Visitor, I want to look for statistics and facts to tell my why he's proven to be the greatest of all time.
+    - As a First Time Visitor, I want to look for statistics and facts to tell my why he's proven to be the greatest of all time.

  * Returning Visitor Goals

-  a.
-As a Returning Visitor, I want to find information about Sir Alex Ferguson.
+    - As a Returning Visitor, I want to find information about Sir Alex Ferguson.

-  b.
-As a Returning Visitor, I want to find the best way to get in contact the organisation with any questions I may have.
+    - As a Returning Visitor, I want to find the best way to get in contact the organisation with any questions I may have.

 * Frequent User Goals

-  a.
-As a Frequent User, I want to check to see if there are any newly added stats and facts.
+    - As a Frequent User, I want to check to see if there are any newly added stats and facts.

-  b.
-As a Frequent User, I want to check to see if another manager will be rated as highly.
+    - As a Frequent User, I want to check to see if another manager will be rated as highly.

 ### User Expectations:
 The content should prove why Sir Alex Ferguson is the greatest manager.